This isn’t about gambling, so no punter here trying to take your money away. You can relax now.

 In fact, if this is your first time, and you are here for just a day, and there is even a remote chance you will return, then the museums spread across the city can wait too.
 Be it the Fitzwilliam Museum, The Imperial War Museum, The Polar Museum or the Cambridge University Museum, all are interesting places to visit and definitely educational in their own rights, but you can easily skip a couple to instead immerse yourself into the vibe of the city that comes alive on beautiful sunny days.

-Head on out and enjoy the gardens surrounding the Colleges.
+Once replenished, head on out and enjoy the gardens surrounding the Colleges.
 The oh-so-pretty flowers blooming, trees giving shade, rolling green grass sort of parks where it is almost mandatory to have a picnic.
 Provided it is allowed to “Stay on the Grass”.
 And no, not THAT kind of grass, HA HA!
 I get it, you are so hilarious.

 Enough about the grass, there’s also an abundance of flora and fauna to keep you occupied, but even if botanical names of plants don’t fascinate you, the exquisiteness of the natural beauty is tremendously soothing to the eyes, and you’ve only got to be human to appreciate it all.

 Of course, like any quaint British town, you must explore the streets of Cambridge for its delightful cafes and local shops (in addition to the high-street brands and souvenir stalls).
 If you are a little nerdy and bookish, as I am, then a visit to the Cambridge University Press Bookshop should be on your shopping list.
 But, if you just want to really chill out, then head to one of the bars by the river for a quick drink or two.